 Climbing Arthur's Seat

-The centre of the park, and visible from around the city, is the hill shaped like a reclining lion called Arthur's Seat.
+The centre of the park, and visible from around the city, is the peak of Arthur's Seat.

 It takes about half-an-hour from the Queen's Drive, an inner ring road around the park, at the base of Arthur's Seat, to mount the 251 metre summit.
 The top offers excellent views of Edinburgh (take binoculars), Leith, and a distant views across the Firth of Forth to Fife.
 On a good day, distant landmarks can be picked out with the naked eye.